-By Shannon Williams
+by Shannon Williams

-Congress designated several counties in Nevada, Utah and Arizona as areas impacted by the radiation exposure.
+Congress designated several counties in Nevada, Utah and Arizona as areas impacted by radiation exposure.
 In Arizona, the Downwind-eligible counties are Apache, Coconino, Gila, Mohave (above the Grand Canyon), Navajo and Yavapai.

-Many local residents have been affected by these nuclear tests, as we now know.
-Perhaps the most well-known was longtime Prescott resident and former City Council member John Hanna, who died of non-Hodgkin's lymphoma in October 2013 - which the government has acknowledged was likely caused by radiation from nuclear testing.
-Quoting from the book "Downwind: A People's History of the Nuclear West," by Sarah Alisabeth Fox: "Many families" in the areas affected by fallout "kept livestock and gardens or bought meat, milk, and produce from their neighbors, unwittingly gathering radiological contamination... and placing it on their dinner tables."
+Local residents have been affected by these nuclear tests, as we now know.
+Perhaps the most well-known was longtime Prescott resident and former City Council member John Hanna, who died of non-Hodgkin's lymphoma in October 2013, which the government has acknowledged was likely caused by radiation from nuclear testing.
+Quoting from the book Downwind: A People's History of the Nuclear West by Sarah Alisabeth Fox: "Many families" in the areas affected by fallout "kept livestock and gardens or bought meat, milk, and produce from their neighbors, unwittingly gathering radiological contamination and placing it on their dinner tables."

-In addition, individuals need to establish their diagnosis of a compensable cancer.
-Compensable diagnoses include leukemia, multiple myeloma, lymphoma, and cancers of the thyroid, lungs, esophagus, and breast, among others.
-Applicants do not need to provide causation on their cancer diagnosis.
-They only need to gather medical records that show proof of the eligible cancer.
+To file a RECA claim, individuals must provide documentation to show physical presence in the Downwind counties for two years during the Downwind time periods.
+In addition, they must establish their diagnosis of compensable cancer, including leukemia, multiple myeloma, lymphoma and cancers of the thyroid, lungs, esophagus and breast, among others.
+Applicants don’t need to provide causation on their cancer diagnosis.
+They only need to gather medical records that show proof of eligible cancer.